HotAlexx/jira-slack-php/README.md

 - Clone repo or download files to your server
 - Set your host DocumentRoot into www directory
-- Create a directory for log file (default - logs) and set it write permissions
+- Create a directory for log file (default - www/logs) and set it write permissions
 - Add Slack incoming Hook integration and put URL into JiraSlackIntegration class config (line 14)
 - Add Jira hook with your host URL
 - Set $projectsToChannels and $jiraUsersToSlack settings in JiraSlackIntegration class